The Day of Revolution: Characters

 Mikoto is Makoto's younger brother who later becomes Megumi's boyfriend.
 He is a rather short guy who is in his second year at an all-boys junior high school.
 He is usually a very shy person but speaks out with much emotion.
 Ever since he entered junior high, he has been plagued by other students who treat him more like a girl than a guy due to his appearance and feminine face and is intensely embarrassed about this happening to him.
 He takes an early liking to Megumi by the pictures of her that are displayed at his house.
 Mikoto even takes a few of the pictures for himself, something his sister reminds him about later to the embarrassment of Mikoto.
 Eventually, he wants to become a doctor and take over the family hospital.

-Mikoto appears in Mikiyo Tsuda's later work Princess Princess as one of the series' main characters and Princesses.
-The main reason he expresses to object being a Princess (aside from male pride) is the fear that Megumi will reject him if she finds out.